From3/Portfolio-Key_Master/README.md

 **Key Master** is a lightweight application written in Python 3 that allows to:
 * generate passwords based on specified requirements
 * check if provided passwords was ever leaked based on [Have I Been Pwned](https://haveibeenpwned.com/) API (which you can find out more about [here](https://haveibeenpwned.com/API/v3))
-* store usernames and passwords in SQLite database and copy it's contents from application to use it wherever needed
+* store encrypted usernames and passwords in SQLite database and copy it's contents from application to use it wherever needed

 ## Installation